iden3/circom/mkdocs/docs/getting-started/compilation-options.md

 * Flag ```--no_init``` avoids the introduction of an initialization to 0 in the wasm and C++ code for every declared ```var``` in the circom program.
 * Option ```-o / --output <output>``` allows to indicate the path to the directory where the output will be written.
 By default the path is ```.```.
 * Option ```--sanity_check```  controls the amount of runtime checks inserted into the witness generation code:
-  0 (no sanity checks are added), 1 (insert assert statements for <== assignments), 2 (in addition to level 1, each component verifies that all its subcomponents have been executed with all required inputs set).
+  0 (no sanity checks are added), 1 (insert assert statements for === instructions), 2 (in addition to level 1, each component verifies that all its subcomponents have been executed with all required inputs set).
   By default the option is 2.

 ##### Flags and options related to the constraint generation process